varennes/physics-applause/README.md

 These simulations investigate a Kuramoto model system of oscillators.
 All oscillators interact via a phase-minimizing coupling term.

 This project aims to replicate and expand on the simulations performed in the research paper [“Physics of the Rhythmic Applause”](http://journals.aps.org/pre/abstract/10.1103/PhysRevE.61.6987) by Néda, Z., E. Ravasz, T. Vicsek, Y. Brechet, and A. L. Barabási.
-This [review on Kuramoto model](http://journals.aps.org/rmp/abstract/10.1103/RevModPhys.77.137) is also a useful resource.
+This [review on Kurthe amoto model](http://journals.aps.org/rmp/abstract/10.1103/RevModPhys.77.137) is also a useful resource.

 Numerical simulations were implemented using the Euler method for time integration.